María Luisa Bombal: Personal life

 Upon her return to South America from Paris in 1931 she had an intense romance with a pioneer in civil aviation, Eulogio Sánchez Errázuriz (1903–1956), who did not share her interest in literature.
-Sánchez would later distance himself from Bombal, causing her to suffer from depression; after Sánchez stopped responding to her letters, she attempted suicide by shooting herself during a social gathering at his apartment.
+Sánchez later distanced himself from Bombal, causing her to suffer from depression; after Sánchez stopped responding to her letters, she attempted suicide by shooting herself in the shoulder during a social gathering at his apartment.
 In 1933, she married the homosexual painter Jorge Larco (1897–1967), forming with him a lavender marriage.
 With the help of friends, Bombal fled the country to Argentina, where in 1933 she met Jorge Luis Borges and Pablo Neruda in Buenos Aires.

-In 1937 she returned to Chile due to the beginning of a divorce trial.
+In 1937 she returned to Chile due to the beginning of a divorce hearing.
 In January 1941 she acquired a revolver, went to the Hotel Crillón in Santiago and waited for Eulogio Sánchez, who almost did not remember her after not seeing her for eight years.
 When Bombal saw him, she shot him three times in the arm.
 She went to trial; however, Sánchez exempted her from all guilt, for which the judge acquitted her.
-Years later, on María Luisa's own words, she said that he ruined her life, however, she never forgot him.
-Later on, she moved to United States, where she married the French count, Raphäel de Saint-Phalle y Chabannes (1889–1969), with whom she had a daughter, Brigitte.
-She returned to South America in 1971; living first in Argentina (helped by Pablo Neruda, who was also living there), where she met important men of letters, and then in Viña del Mar, Chile.
+Years later Bombal said that he ruined her life; however, she never forgot him.
+Later on, she moved to the United States, where she married the French count Raphäel de Saint-Phalle y Chabannes (1889–1969), with whom she had a daughter, Brigitte.
+She returned to South America in 1971, living first in Argentina (helped by Pablo Neruda, who was also living there), where she met important men of letters, and then in Viña del Mar, Chile.
 There, on 18 September 1976, Bombal again met Jorge Luis Borges.